canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 ## Configure Service Account using the Spark Integration Hub Charm

-The Integration Hub charm allows seamless configuration of Charmed Spark service accounts via Juju relations, therefore providing a charming, integrated user-experience.
+The Integration Hub charm allows seamless configuration of Charmed Apache Spark service accounts via Juju relations, therefore providing a charming, integrated user-experience.

-The Integration Hub charm is part of the Charmed Spark bundle, that can be deployed by following the [How-to deploy guide](/t/charmed-spark-k8s-documentation-how-to-deploy-charmed-spark/10979).
+The Integration Hub charm is part of the Charmed Apache Spark bundle, that can be deployed by following the [How-to deploy guide](/t/charmed-spark-k8s-documentation-how-to-deploy-charmed-spark/10979).
 Alternatively, you can also deploy the
 Spark Integration Hub charm standalone by running the following command